 Step #1: Raise the Exposure

-The first step is to roughly set the exposure to the subject.
+The first step to fix bad lighting in a photo. is to roughly set the exposure to the subject.
 For imperfectly lit images such as this, it’s okay to let the background blow out.
 The priority is to make sure the subject is well exposed.

 Step #2: Set the White Balance